maelvls/livebox/README.md

     reboot       Reboots the livebox.
 Useful when upstream or downstream bandwiths aren't great.
     phone        Show recent phone calls.
-Useful to report unwanted/spam calls. speed        Show the output of NeMo.Intf.data/getMIBs.
+Useful to report unwanted/spam calls. speed        Show the DSL Downstream and Upstream speeds.
+The 0.96 weight mentioned in speed --raw is already applied. speedraw     Show the output of NeMo.Intf.data/getMIBs.
 The numbers like 'downstream current rate' are given in kbit/s.
 Depending on your link mode (vdsl, dsl), this raw number has to be weighted in order to know your real downstream bandwith: